Guide for PicManager: Image Uploader

 Matching results during automatic assignment

-Uploading strategy - decide whether you want to add the new images to the existing ones or replace them.
+Uploading strategy - decide whether you want to add the new media to the existing ones or replace them.

 Note: use the replacement strategy with caution, as it will replace the current product images.